Blacksuan19/structx/docs/examples.md

             }
           ],
           "default": null,
-          "description": "Description of the significance of the additional timestamp.", "title": "Significance"
+          "description": "A description of the significance of the additional timestamp.", "title": "Significance"
         }
       },